 A credit can be designated with an individual's name or an organization.
 A credit role is a job function (e.g. Creative Director, or Production House).
 Multiple names can be assigned to one credit role (i.e. if you have two Creative Directors, they are counted as only one credit role).

-NOTE: You only have to enter credits once.
+• Credits only need to be entered once.
 Credits automatically get saved to your account to be used for any competition.
-You can either select a saved credit for your entry or you can add a new credit.
-To change the order of the credits, change the number from the sort column and select 'Update Sort' when you are finished.
+For subsequent entries, select either a saved credit or add a new credit.
+To change the order of your credits, change the number from the sort column and select 'Update Sort' when finished.

-IMPORTANT: It is recommended that credits be completed at the time of submission.
-Please review your credits carefully.
-If your entry is selected as a winner there will be only 48 hours to edit or add the creative credits.
+• We strongly recommend credits be completed at the time of submission.
+If selected as a winner there will be only 48 hours to edit or add the creative credits.
 Be sure to review your creative credits carefully, particularly the credits to be the printed in the Annual.

 Step 5: Certificate information

-You will receive one certificate for each winning entry.
+Winners will receive one certificate for each winning entry.
 Complete the winning company/individual and/or client you wish to appear on the certificate.
-The entry title and the category the project won in will also be included on the certificate.
+The entry title and the category the project won in will automatically be included on the certificate.
 You will have the opportunity to order additional certificates once winners have been notified.